Mammal tooth: Elephants

-Elephants' tusks are specialized incisors for digging food up and fighting.
+The tusks of an elephant are specialized incisors for digging food up and fighting.
 Elephants are polyphyodonts whose teeth are similar to those of manatees, and it is notable that elephants are believed to have undergone an aquatic phase in their evolution.

 Elephants have four molars, one on each side of the upper and lower jaw.
 Until age 40, these are replaced by larger molars.
 The new molars shift forward from the back of the jaw as the old wear down.
 The final set of molars last for about twenty years.

 Manatees

 Manatees are polyphyodonts with mandibular molars developing separately from the jaw and are encased in a bony shell separated by soft tissue.

 Aardvarks

-In Aardvarks, teeth lack enamel and have many pulp tubules, hence the name of the order Tubulidentata.
+In aardvarks, teeth lack enamel and have many pulp tubules, hence the name of the order Tubulidentata.

 Ungulates

 Horses

 An adult horse has between 36 and 44 teeth.
 All horses have twelve premolars, twelve molars, and twelve incisors.
 Generally, all male equines also have four canine teeth (called tushes) between the molars and incisors.
 However, few female horses (less than 28%) have canines, and those that do usually have only one or two, which many times are only partially erupted.
 A few horses have one to four wolf teeth, which are vestigial premolars, with most of those having only one or two.
 They are equally common in male and female horses and much more likely to be on the upper jaw.
 If present these can cause problems as they can interfere with the horse's bit contact.
 Therefore, wolf teeth are commonly removed.

 Horse teeth can be used to estimate the animal's age.
 Between birth and five years, age can be closely estimated by observing the eruption pattern on milk teeth and then permanent teeth.
 By age five, all permanent teeth have usually erupted.
 The horse is then said to have a "full" mouth.
 After the age of five, age can only be conjectured by study of the wear patterns on the incisors, shape, the angle at which the incisors meet, and other factors.
 The wear of teeth may also be affected by diet, natural abnormalities, and cribbing.
 Two horses of the same age may have different wear patterns.

 A horse's incisors, premolars, and molars, once fully developed, continue to erupt as the grinding surface is worn down through chewing.
 A young adult horse will have teeth which are 4.5-5 inches long, with the majority of the crown remaining below the gumline in the dental socket.
 The rest of the tooth will slowly emerge from the jaw, erupting about 1/8" each year, as the horse ages.
 When the animal reaches old age, the crowns of the teeth are very short and the teeth are often lost altogether.
 Very old horses, if lacking molars, may need to have their fodder ground up and soaked in water to create a soft mush for them to eat in order to obtain adequate nutrition.